pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-developers/prerequisites.md

-# Pre-requisites for the “hands-on session”
+# Prerequisites for the hands-on session "developers"

-To make the most of our time during the “hands-on session,” we require that the attendants have a GitHub account, a git client installed on their personal computer, and that they are familiar with the basic git commands (`git clone`, `git add`. `git pull` ).
+To make the most of our time during the hands-on session "developers", we require that the attendants have a GitHub account, a git client installed on their personal computer, and that they are familiar with the basic git commands (`git clone`, `git add`. `git pull` ).

 The following sections contains the instructions to open a GitHub account, install Git, and additional resources to refresh the git basics.